-Your enterprise relies heavily on your internet connecting, supporting everything from cloud business solutions to communications through voice over internet protocol (VoIP).
+Your business relies heavily on your internet connecting, supporting everything from cloud tools to email and VoIP phones.
 If your connection is interrupted, your business essentially stops cold.
-Preserving business internet uptime requires that you invest in a failover method.
+Preserving business internet uptime requires investing in a reliable continuity solution – with failover.

-Many businesses make the mistake of investing in a failover that doesn’t offer much uptime protection.
-They may have a fiber optic connectivity method, but their failover is simply a second fiber optic cable.
-While this may appear to be a backup solution, it certainly doesn’t offer the diversity necessary to make a failover effective.
-If an earthquake or other natural disaster causes damage to cable connections, there’s no preservation of uptime when the two cables simply run alongside one another.
+Many businesses make the mistake of investing in failover that doesn’t offer much uptime protection.
+They may have a fibre optic connection, but their failover is simply a second fibre optic cable.
+While this may look like a good backup solution, it doesn’t offer the diversity necessary to make a failover effective.
+If an earthquake or other natural disaster damages the cables, there’s no preservation of uptime when they simply run alongside one another.
 Also, any core outages impacting the internet service provider (ISP) will affect both fibre optic lines.
 Essentially, you pay for a second line that has limited ability to guarantee uptime.

-Instead, enterprises should invest in a failover option that introduces diversity to the connectivity method.
-A wireless approach is the best backup for a wired internet connection.
+Instead, enterprises should invest in a failover option that introduces diversity to their connectivity.
+A wireless method is the best backup for a wired internet connection.
 Three basic types of wireless connection are appropriate for a failover strategy to support business internet uptime:

-- All-in-one primary or edge wireless devices use a wide area network (WAN) and a wireless gateway to combine service in a single device.
-These are the most common wireless solutions used for backup, but they do have limitations.
-They only work if the router is placed in an open location that receives a strong signal, and they can’t be stored in a closet or basement.
+- All-in-one primary or edge wireless devices combine a wide area network (WAN) and a wireless gateway in a single device.
+These are the most common wireless backup solutions, but they have limitations.
+They only work in an open location with a strong signal and can’t be stored in a closet or basement.

-- A 4G Long-Term Evolution (LTE) cellular gateway is a more specialized, standalone option, which is attached either on the outside of the building or near the outside to receive a strong cell signal.
-The device converts incoming 4G LTE signals to ethernet, which is linked to the router with cabling to distribute connectivity throughout the building.
+- A 4G Long-Term Evolution (LTE) cellular gateway is a more specialized, standalone option.
+It attaches outside – or near the outside – of the building to receive a strong cell signal.
+The device converts 4G LTE signals to ethernet, which links to the router with cabling to distribute through the building.
 They can be powered by ethernet and don’t require any electricity.

-- A third option is available which enables the enterprise to eliminate all wired internet.
-It’s an “air” option that uses a single model with dual subscriber identity module (SIM), allowing the company to access SIM cards from different cellular providers at the same time.
-This is ideal for mobile companies or for locations where cable or digital subscriber line (DSL) may not be readily available.
+- A third option enables businesses to eliminate all wired internet.
+This “air” option uses a single model with two subscriber identity modules (SIM), allowing access to SIM cards from different cellular providers.
+This is ideal for mobile companies or locations where cable or DSL may not be readily available.

-Businesses that operate in rural areas are particularly vulnerable to downtime.
-In some remote locations, there may be a single cable that connects to the internet, and if that cable is broken, there’s no backup.
-These rural businesses often benefit the most from a wireless backup solution to support business Internet uptime.
+Businesses in rural areas are particularly vulnerable to downtime.
+Many remote communities only have one cable connecting to the internet, and if that cable breaks, there’s no backup.
+These rural businesses often benefit the most from a wireless backup solution to support business internet uptime.

 Internet of Things (IoT) Technology: Enterprises increasingly rely on devices to aid in productivity and improve the customer experience.
-From monitors gauging pressure on a storage tank to the tablet your physician uses to make notes during your checkup, there’s hardly an industry untouched by IoT technology.
+From pressure gauges on storage tanks to your doctor taking notes on a tablet, IoT technology impacts many industries.

 Unified Communications: With more employees working remotely than ever before, professionals rely on high-quality internet to communicate.
-From video chat and email to online collaboration tools, companies without a backup for business internet uptime will see operations interrupted and projects on hold until connectivity is restored if there’s an outage.
+From video chat and email to online collaboration tools, companies without a backup for business internet uptime will see operations interrupted and projects on hold during an outage.

-The interruption in business internet uptime is an inconvenience for any company, but for those that operate largely in a cloud-based, online space, even a few hours of downtime can be a major problem.
-For the duration of the Internet outage, they are essentially out of business.
+Interruptions to internet uptime are an inconvenience for any company, but for those that operate largely online, even a few hours of downtime can be a major problem.
+For the duration of an internet outage, they are essentially out of business.

-For more information about supporting continuous business internet uptime with failover solutions that work well for your enterprise and your budget, contact us at iTel.
-Whether your business has fully migrated to the cloud or you simply want to protect your POS process with reliable backup connectivity, we can help you leverage the best solution to support uninterrupted service.
+For more information about supporting continuous internet uptime with failover solutions that fit your budget, contact us at iTel.
+Whether you’re moving to the cloud or you simply want to protect your sales with reliable backup, we can find you the best solution.